anhnguyendepocen/StatisticalDataAnalysis1/Syllabus/SyllabusS2019.md

    <td style="text-align:left;"> Proficient score on 3 proficiency assessment problems </td>
   </tr>
   <tr>
-   <td style="text-align:left;"> I can demonstrate my integration of knowledge/skills across the course. </td>
+   <td style="text-align:left;"> I can demonstrate my integration of knowledge and skills across the course. </td>
    <td style="text-align:left;"> Score of 60% or more on the cumulative final exam </td>
    <td style="text-align:left;"> Score of 80% or more on the cumulative final exam </td>
   </tr>